EricArcher/strataG/README.md

 ## Installation

-To install the stable version (v.
-1.0.4) from CRAN:
+To install the stable version from CRAN:

 ```r
 install.packages('strataG')